Romit-Maulik/PAR-RL/examples/lorenz_system/README.md

 <p align="center">
 	<img src="misc/mean_reward.png" width="512">
 </p>
+	- The progress of training for different number of workers is shown in the Figure below.
+The plot shows the reward averaged over last 5 episodes (can be defined with `config[metrics_smoothing_episodes]`).
 	- The trained agent is able to successfully mantain the chaos in the Lorenz zystem.
 In the below Figure, the black line presents the uncontrolled trajectory and the blue line is for the controlled trajectory of the Lorenz system.
 <p align="center">
 	<img src="misc/results_summary.png" width="768">